vetri-k/vetri-k/_pages/about.md

 About Me
 ---
 Engineer passionate about working with data and providing impactful presentation of insights.
-Engineer passionate about working with data and providing impactful presentation of insights.
-Engineer passionate about working with data and providing impactful presentation of insights.